 About Meghan

-My work is personal.
-I was nine when a teenager beloved to my small Cape Cod community drowned while my family and I sat unknowingly nearby.
-In 2017, my father died after a yearlong battle with small cell cancer, and two years later my mother died unexpectedly while my family and I were on vacation in her house.
-Almost immediately, I suffered PTSD which eventually required in-patient treatment.
-I returned to my office and my patients just before the COVID-19 pandemic sent us on a trajectory of unprecedented loss, which we are all still learning to navigate.
+In 2017, my father died after a yearlong battle with small cell cancer, followed two years later by my mother’s unexpected death.
+I was with my mother when she died, and I felt responsible.
+I immediately suffered from PTSD symptoms and eventually had to check myself into the same inpatient treatment center I send my own clients.
+I returned to work as a therapist just before the COVID-19 pandemic sent us on a trajectory of unprecedented loss, which we are all still learning to navigate.

 “Grief is the energy created in the body on account of loss.”